magento/devdocs/guides/v2.0/get-started/authentication/gs-authentication-oauth.md

 * `oauth_consumer_key`
 * `oauth_consumer_key_secret`

-Integrations use this information to get a request token.
+Integrations use the `oauth_consumer_key` key to get a request token and the `oauth_verifier` to get an access token.

 ## OAuth handshake details {#oauth-handshake}